Notes on VirusTotal Matches

 The anomaly category contains the most extraordinary set of rules for anomaly, obfuscation and suspicious indicator detection.
 (Schemes: *_Anomaly, SUSP_*)

 The rules are often highly generic and able to detect yet unknown threats.
-It contains rules for casing anomalies, many rules for differently encoded keywords, rare executable packers, PE header data anomalies and other obfuscation techniques.
+It contains rules for casing anomalies, for encoded keywords, rare executable packers, PE header data anomalies and other obfuscation techniques.

 The ‘Score’ is a sub score used in THOR to calculate a total score based on all YARA rule matches and other IOC matches (e.g. filename IOC match)